 To request an extension for filing your return, use Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, which is available for download at IRS.gov.
 Extensions are generally granted automatically and you do not have to explain in your initial request why you are seeking one.
-The only requirement is that the extension request must be filed no later than midnight on April 15 (April 18 for 2017 taxes filed in 2018).
+The only requirement is that the extension request must be filed no later than midnight on April 15, 2020 for 2019 taxes.

 Again, TurboTax can help here.
 You can file a tax extension for free using TurboTax Easy Extension.
 It only takes a few minutes to get 6 months of extra peace-of-mind.

 Each year, approximately 7% of U.S. taxpayers—around 8 million people—request an extension.
 There is one caveat:

 - An extension of time to file is not an extension of time to pay taxes owed, so be sure to pay your estimated balance—or as much of it as possible—even if you request an extension.